Core Zenith Technologies

 Advanced Warning and Response Network

-Zenith is one of the key players behind the Advanced Warning and Response Network (AWARN), a new broadcast system that will harness the power of next-generation terrestrial broadcasting to significantly enhance the nation’s emergency preparedness for the public and first responders.
-AWARN is designed to leverage next-gen TV broadcasting to deliver reliable, rich media alerts to mobile and fixed receivers anywhere, anytime.
+Zenith is one of the key technology players behind the Advanced Warning and Response Network (AWARN), a new broadcast system that will harness the power of next-generation terrestrial broadcasting to significantly enhance the nation’s emergency preparedness for the public and first responders.
+AWARN is designed to leverage ATSC 3.0 TV broadcasting to deliver reliable, rich media alerts to mobile and fixed receivers anywhere, anytime.

 AWARN builds on the Mobile Emergency Alert System (M-EAS), which was adopted as a broadcast standard by the Advanced Television Systems Committee in spring 2013.
 Proven M-EAS is evolving into AWARN following the successful conclusion of a nationwide field trial and development program spearheaded by Zenith, along with PBS, LG Electronics, Harris Broadcast (now GatesAir) and NAB Labs.